acend/helm-basics-training/content/en/docs/02/_index.md

 {{% alert title="Note" color="primary" %}}
 Make sure to set the proper value as hostname. `<appdomain>` will be provided by the trainer.
 {{% onlyWhen mobi %}}
-Use `mychart-<namespace>.kubedev.mobicorp.test` as your hostname.
 It might take some time until your ingress hostname is accessible, as the DNS name first has to be propagated correctly.
 {{% /onlyWhen %}}
 {{% /alert %}}